Lima District: Transport

-Metro service

-As of 2025, the Lima and Callao Metro operates a single line (Line 1), with a second one under construction.
+As of 2026, the Lima and Callao Metro operates a single line (Line 1), with a second one under construction.
 It has two stations (Grau and Presbítero Maestro), with a third one (28 de Julio) under construction.
 Another line (Line 2), also in construction, is projected to have six stations (Tingo María, La Alborada, Elio, San Marcos, 28 de Julio, and Nicolás Ayllón) that meet at a Central Station, to be integrated with that of the Metropolitano.